There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 It also proved that Alton Towers was not afraid to take risks with ride systems that many guests had never experienced before.

-SW6 - Thirteen and the Danger of Too Much Mystery
+SW6 - TH13TEEN and the Danger of Too Much Mystery

 Then came SW6.

-And in fairness, Thirteen did contain a genuine surprise.
+And in fairness, TH13TEEN did contain a genuine surprise.

 The indoor drop-track element was a brilliant piece of theatre, especially for riders who had managed to avoid spoilers.
 For a family-thrill coaster, it was clever, atmospheric and different.

-But Thirteen also highlights one of the risks of the Secret Weapon programme: hype can become dangerous.
+But TH13TEEN also highlights one of the risks of the Secret Weapon programme: hype can become dangerous.

 When a project is surrounded by mystery, fans start filling in the gaps themselves.
 Expectations grow.
 Rumours get bigger.
 By the time the ride opens, some people are no longer judging the attraction in front of them.
 They are judging it against the impossible version they built in their heads.

-That has always made Thirteen a fascinating part of the Secret Weapon story.
+That has always made TH13TEEN a fascinating part of the Secret Weapon story.

 It is not a bad ride.
 Far from it.
 But it is probably the clearest example of Alton Towers’ marketing machine creating expectations that the final attraction struggled to satisfy for some thrill-seekers.

-Still, as a themed family-thrill coaster with a memorable secret, Thirteen absolutely belongs in the conversation.
+Still, as a themed family-thrill coaster with a memorable secret, TH13TEEN absolutely belongs in the conversation.

 SW7 - The Smiler Goes All In

-If Thirteen was mysterious, SW7 was chaotic from the start.
+If TH13TEEN was mysterious, SW7 was chaotic from the start.

 The Smiler opened in 2013 and immediately became one of the most talked-about coasters in the world.
 A tangled mess of track, inversions, optical illusions, correctional branding and unsettling humour, it felt like Alton Towers had taken the psychological edge of X-Sector and turned the dial all the way up.